-Africa Media Academy is now offering ‘flexi-booking’ to all students and participants booking onto our programs.
+Africa Media Academy is now offering ‘flexi-booking’ to the next 8 students booking onto our program.
 When booking with Flexi-booking, you are able to secure your spot at todays great rates, and only choose which month you will attend when international travel has opened and the Covid-19 situation has stabilised.

 Fiona is very knowledgeable, professional and has the patience of an angel.
 She genuinely wants you to excel as a student and takes your personal level and goals into consideration.
 I came as an amateur photographer and an amateur diver and can confidently say that I left better at both crafts.
 We were a group of 6 and Fiona observed and evaluated everyone individually, giving each of us personal assignments and advice.
 The program is well thought out and(...)